 Should You Live Alone or With a Roommate?

-Which one is better: living alone or with a roommate?
-There’s no right answer to this question — it just depends on you and your preferences.
+Which is better: living alone or with a roommate?
+There’s no right answer to this question — it depends on you and your preferences.

 If you’re trying to decide whether to fly solo or start auditioning potential roommates, you may find some clarity by asking yourself these questions.